MooersLab/annotatedBibliography/README.md

 # Annotated bibliography template in LaTeX for specific writing projects

+## Purpose
+Generate lists of cited papers with annotations following each citation.
+This document is useful when writing review articles.

+## How it works

 These files support the automated generation of an annotated bibliography in LaTeX using bibliographic information in a BibTeX file (NOT BibLaTeX).
 The *AnnoBib.tex* file is the master file.
 It uses the *annote* field in the BibTeX entry in *cited.bib*.
 Its style is set by *apacannx.bst*, which must be present unless this file is stored in your library of files for LaTeX on your local computer.

+## Generate a bib file with only cited references

 To write out the cited bib entries in a manuscript from *global.bib*, use the command line program **bibtool** with the main.tex file's corresponding main.aux file: